Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 French press has been around for close to 100 years.
 It’s a straightforward brewing method that anyone can grasp.
 Beans are ground coarsely and mixed with near-boiling water in a cylindrical vessel, then left to steep.
 Before pouring, a plunger featuring a metal mesh filter pushes the grounds to the bottom to separate them from the coffee.

-AeroPress was invented only about 15 years ago, by a man named Alan Adler.
+AeroPress was invented in 2005 by a man named Alan Adler.
 Adler also invented the Aerobie Pro Flying Ring—that weighted ring you can throw like a Frisbee the entire length of a football field.

 Adler’s coffee innovation combines a plastic brewing cylinder with a plunger.
 It looks like a much wider version of those plastic syringes kids use for water fights in the summer.
 But the AeroPress has found success for two primary reasons: the quick brew time which can be attributed to pressure, and the filter cap that keeps everything neat and clean.